 5. A visit and walk-through to understand the unique historic characteristics of your home.

 History Study prices vary depending on the property, with more complicated properties requiring more time.
 Typical cost of a full study is $500.
-The final product, usually about 25 pages, is bound in a fine leather binder and makes a special keepsake or gift.
-While I specialize in Alameda, I’ve worked in many Northeast Portland neighborhoods and take on old house history research wherever it may be.
+The final product, usually about 25 pages, is bound and makes a special keepsake or gift.
+While I specialize in Alameda, I’ve worked in many Portland neighborhoods and take on old house and old building research wherever it may be.

 For more information, please contact me at 503-901-5510 or by e-mail at firstname.lastname@example.org.